 Your employer can defend a claim of direct and/or indirect age discrimination by justifying their actions or the use of the unlawful practice, provisions or criteria, if it can show that it is a proportionate means of achieving a legitimate aim.

-Harassment is unwanted conduct towards a worker by an employer, another worker or a third party (such as customers), because of that worker's actual or perceived age, or association with someone of a particular age.
+Harassment is unwanted conduct towards a worker by an employer or another worker, because of that worker's actual or perceived age, or association with someone of a particular age.
 This applies to any conduct that violates a worker's dignity or creates an intimidating, hostile, humiliating, degrading or offensive environment, even if it was not intended as such.

 For example, if the unwanted conduct relates to the age of your partner or friends, it may still be unlawful age harassment if you find it to be degrading or offensive.
 If the general conduct at your workplace is to tolerate the telling of ageist jokes, this can be age harassment if you reasonably consider it to be so.